What is the Gospel?

 The Problem: We Are Separated from God

-The Bible teaches that every person has sinned and fallen short of God's perfect standard.
+The Bible teaches that every person has sinned—we've all fallen short of God's perfect standard.
+This sin separates us from a holy God.

 "For all have sinned and fall short of the glory of God."